Charlotte Corday: Political influence

 After the National Convention radicalised further and headed towards terror, Corday began to sympathise with the Girondins.
 She admired their speeches and grew fond of many of the Girondist groups whom she met while living in Caen.
 She respected the political principles of the Girondins and came to align herself with their thinking.
 She regarded them as a movement that would ultimately save France.
 The Girondins represented a more moderate approach to the revolution and they, like Corday, were sceptical about the direction the revolution was taking.
 They opposed the Montagnards, who advocated a more radical approach to the revolution, which included the extreme idea that the only way the revolution would survive invasion and civil war was through terrorising and executing those opposed to it.

 The influence of Girondin ideas on Corday is evident in her words at her trial: "I have killed one man to save a hundred thousand."
 As the revolution progressed, the Girondins had become progressively more opposed to the radical, violent propositions of the Montagnards such as Marat and Maximilien Robespierre.
 Corday's notion that she was saving a hundred thousand lives echoes this Girondin sentiment as they attempted to slow the revolution and reverse the violence that had escalated since the September Massacres of 1792.

 Assassination of Jean-Paul Marat

 Jean-Paul Marat was a member of the radical Jacobin faction that had a leading role during the Reign of Terror.
 As a journalist, he exerted power and influence through his newspaper, L'Ami du peuple ("The Friend of the People").
-Corday's decision to kill Marat was stimulated by her revulsion at the September Massacres, for which she held Marat responsible, and by her fear of an all-out civil war.
 She believed that Marat was threatening the republic and that his death would end violence throughout the country.
-She also believed that King Louis XVI should not have been executed.